-The Company structures its capital to meet a wider LSM post tax return on equity (ROE) target over the underwriting and economic cycle, and to protect it's A (Strong) rating from Standard & Poor's and A (Excellent) rating from A.M.
-Best.
+The Company structures its capital to at all time to have sufficient own funds to cover the Solvency Capital Requirement (SCR) and Minimum Capital Requirement (MCR) with an appropriate prudence margin.

 Company policyholders benefit from a parental guarantee covering the Company's insurance obligations to an unlimited extent, drawn upon Liberty Mutual Insurance Company (LMIC).
 The guarantee was originally granted by the Board of LMIC and ratified by the Massachusetts' Department of Insurance in 2002 and last updated and re-issued on 13 April 2006.

-The Company manages its capital through the management of its assets to ensure that cash is available to pay claims (measured at the 1 in 200 year loss) as they fall due.
+The Company manages its capital through the management of its assets to ensure that cash is available to pay claims (measured at the 1 in 200-year loss) as they fall due.
 Asset-liability management is reviewed in conjunction with investment and liquidity management in order to optimise the overall performance of assets.
-The Company will set regulatory capital based on the overall LSM plan agreed in the above statement.
+The Company will set regulatory capital based the legal entity business plan, which in turn reflects on the overall LSM plan agreed.
 The capital requirement is supported by two components: ordinary share capital and retained earnings, both of which qualify as unrestricted Tier 1 capital under Solvency II.
 The Company's surplus funds are primarily held within the primary investment portfolio, which is managed under guidelines which are designed to ensure they are liquid within appropriate timeframes.
 Surplus funds are held in US dollars, the Company's functional and presentational currency.